FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/cache-manager.md

 the variant of the refresh request.
 Both will remove caches for the requested page for all query string permutations.

+You need to configure a proxy client to have the cache manager enabled.

 * [Invalidating](#invalidating)
 * [Refreshing](#refreshing)
 * [Invalidating with a Regular Expression](#invalidating-with-a-regular-expression)